kimmokal/CC-Art-Critics/README.md

 ### Step 6 - Train the input transformer

 To train the input transformer, run `input_transformer_training.ipynb`.<br/>
+The input transformer takes in a noise vector and transforms it to a suitable input for the BigGAN.
+The goal of the input transformer is to find areas in the BigGAN's input parameter space in which the generated images have maximal values for both abstractness and predicted feedback.
 Its architecture is defined in `input_transformer.py`.

 ### Step 7 - Generate images